8) Coaches advice – five final tips I’ve picked up along the way

 Take the piece of paper you used to write down your season goals and put it somewhere you can see it.
 This might be in front of where you ride on the turbo or on your desk at work.
 This helps you stay focused on your goals and helps you get you on the bike even when your motivation might have gone missing.

-This is something you might not otherwise think about but go to the dentist as soon as possible after starting your winter training and get a check up. needless to say, the sugary drinks and energy bars you’ll have consumed over the summer aren’t the healthiest thing for your teeth, so go and get checked out before you start training and you should get through the winter without any problems.
+This is something you might not otherwise think about but go to the dentist as soon as possible after starting your winter training and get a check up.
+You don’t need me to tell you that the sugary drinks and energy bars you’ll have consumed over the summer aren’t the healthiest thing for your teeth.
+Go and get checked out before you start training and you should get through the winter without any problems.
 Trying to train with tooth ache on a cold and rainy December morning isn’t any fun.

 Listen to your body.
 If you’re not feeling 100 per cent then it could be that you are coming down with something.
 Learn to identify the signs that a cold is on its way and if you feel these coming on then cut back your training load for a few days.
 Hopefully this will be enough to stop you becoming ill.
 If, however, you do come down with something then don’t stress about missed training.
 The winter is long and there is plenty of time to make up what you have missed.